Report a business behaving unfairly during the Coronavirus (COVID-19) outbreak

 - What behaviour you saw

-Please be aware the CMA will not respond directly to every report it receives, but is monitoring all the information provided and will take actions where appropriate.
-Your complaint will help to prioritise the work the CMA is undertaking in response to the coronavirus pandemic.
+Please be aware the CMA will not respond directly to every report it receives, but is monitoring the information provided and will take action where appropriate.

 More information on how your data will be used